gradle/gradle/design-docs/continuous-build.md

   - build executes and fails in task C
     - change input file to D
       - no build will be triggered because of the way how inputs are registered.
-        - similar behaviour in current continuous build
+        - similar behavior in current continuous build
     - change input file of task B
       - a new build gets triggered
     - change input file of task C